-D-2-c-2 We will extend FunSeq to find connected modules of elements

-FunSeq has already had a limited way of connecting non-coding elements to target genes.
+C-2-c-2 We will extend FunSeq to find connected modules of elements: FunSeq has already had a limited way of connecting non-coding elements to target genes.
 It exploits locality of promoters and correlates epigenetic markers on distal regulatory elements with gene expression.
 Here will extend this capability to develop modules of elements.
 Genetic modules extend high impact regions by linking them with other genomic elements according to physical interaction, epigenetic marker and expression correlation, molecule pathway/network and other evidence.
 Elements in the same genetic module are expected to play similar roles in ccRCC and pRCC initialization and development.
 In the end, we will integrate this new feature into FunSeq and use to assemble genetic modules.
 Genetic modules group potentially impactful elements that share similar or collaborative biological functions, increasing statistical power in our study.
 Last, genetic modules offer annotation to less known noncoding regions.
-Our results will be more biologically interpretable because those regions will be linked with genes.
+Our results will be more biologically interpretable because these regions will be linked with genes.

-In order to systematically integrate evidences (mostly can represented by graph form) from various sources, we will use random walk on multiple layers of graphs here.
+In order to systematically integrate evidence from various sources (which can mostly be represented in graph form), we will use a random walk on multiple graph layers.
 At each step, we chose to update the state on one graph.
 The walk stops at certain distance from its starting point (boundary condition).
-Starting from the gene that we are interested with and simulating this random walk multiple times, we will finally tally the number of visits to each node and pick out “hot” nodes.
+Starting from the gene that we are interested with and simulating this random walk multiple times, we will finally tally the number of visits to each node and pick out “hot” nodes (that are often covered in walks).
 Those nodes represent the linked nodes with our starting gene.
 Since random walk will give an empirical distribution of number of visits to the nodes, we will be able to set up our cut-off value for linked nodes in a robust manner.

-D-2-c-3 We are going to extend LARVA to include additional covariates

-It is known that various genomic features affect background mutation rate in most cancer types, which will further result in numerous false positives in somatic mutation recurrence analysis [52].
+C-2-c-3 We will extend LARVA to include additional covariates: It is known that various genomic features affect background mutation rate in most cancer types, which results in numerous false positives in somatic mutation recurrence analysis [52].
 Hence, we have been working on an update to LARVA, which incorporates corrections for additional covariates that influence the somatic mutation rate in different genomic regions, including sequence content, replication timing, expression level, histone modification marks, and chromatin status.
 Our intention is to iteratively refine the underlying whole genome background mutation model to reflect all factors that influence the accumulation rate of background mutations.

-D-2-c-4 We will run FunSeq & LARVA on WGS sequences from TCGA and aim 1

-In order to examine noncoding regions in the RCC genome, we have run FunSeq on 32 whole genome sequenced samples from the TCGA KIRP group.
+C-2-c-4 We will run our updated and extended FunSeq & LARVA on WGS sequences from TCGA and aim 1: We expect many changes in noncoding regions play a critical role in renal cell cancer.
+In order to find high impact mutations in noncoding regions, we will run our updated and extended FunSeq and LARVA on variation calls from TCGA whole genome sequenced samples as well as our newly sequenced samples, both cancer and normal.
+In a first pass run, we have already run FunSeq on 32 whole genome sequenced samples from the TCGA KIRP group.
 We have found several disruptive mutation hot spots in the genome.
-In initial runs, we have found excessive mutations in MET intronic and promoter regions, along with several other recurrent mutated regions that merit further investigation.
-We expect many changes in noncoding regions play a critical role in renal cell cancer.
-In order to find high impact mutations in noncoding regions, we will run FunSeq and LARVA on variation calls from TCGA whole genome sequenced samples as well as our newly sequenced samples, both cancer and normal.
-Using existing somatic mutation process decomposition tools, we will also conduct an inspection on all available renal cell carcinoma sequenced tumor samples.
+We also have found excessive somatic mutations in MET intronic and promoter regions, along with several other recurrent mutated regions that merit further investigation.[[STL ok??]]